johnpaulvaughan/itunes-music-library-tracks/README.md

-# iTunes Music Library Path
+# iTunes Music Library Tracks
 This module loops through iTunes Music Library XML and spits out a stream of JSON objects for each track.

 ## Motivation